Vanille-N/website/data/typ2html/_src/index.typ

 All functions defined in `struct.typ` offer another behavior when passed the parameter `inline: false`.
-Whereas `box(...)` will construct a box, `box(inline: false, class: "box-name", ...)` will instead return a pair `(style, box-builder)` of a CSS style for the box and a function that builds a box.
-The difference is that the function will reference the style rather than include its own.
+Whereas `box(...)` will construct a box, `box(inline: false, class: "box-name", ...)` will instead return a `box-builder` function that will lazily declare the required CSS *at most once*.

 #excerpt.incl(this, "builder-demo")
 // {builder-demo: